placidenduwayo1/K8s-AEPC-Back/README.md

 - utility microservices:
 	- ***k8s-ms-config-service***: a config server to expose configurations to services
 	- ***k8s-gateway-service***: a gateway between the back and front

+- each microservice gets its configuration properties from:
+	- a spring cloud configuration server: ***k8s-ms-config-service***
+	- the config server pulls the needed configurations from a git center of all configuration files [config files](https://github.com/placidenduwayo1/config-files-center.git)

-- application microservices communicate each other (1); management of alternative scenarios and resilience (2)
+- (1) microservices communicate each other; (2) management of alternative scenarios and resilience, (3) service discovery,load balancing and configuration
 	- (1) **spring cloud openfeign**
 	- (2) spring cloud circuit breaker: **Resilience4J**

-- ***kubernetes service siscovery*** dependecy is used in microservices to permit them to be discovered, load balanced and configured
+	- (3) **spring cloud kubernetes** dependecy is used in microservices to permit them to be discovered, load balanced and configured

-- each microservice get its configuration properties from:
-	- a spring cloud configuration server: ***k8s-ms-config-service***
-	- the config server pulls the needed configurations from a center of all configuration files [here](https://github.com/placidenduwayo1/config-files-center.git)

 # application services containerization